adityasnipnet/adityademo/README.md

 # adityademo
-this is my first git repo
+this is my first Git repo
+Author - Aditya Ekbote